-The variety of video games that you can choose from today is endless!
+The variety of video games you can choose from today is endless!
 With so many choices, avid gamers like me want to try them all to see which ones are great and not-so-great.
-Since I definitely don’t want to buy a game that’s not-so-great, I went searching for a video game rental service.
+Since I definitely didn’t want to buy a not-so-great game, I went searching for a video game rental service.
 That’s when I came across GameFly.

-If you don’t know what GameFly is, it’s an online game rental service where you pay a monthly subscription to get games sent to your home.
+If you don’t know what GameFly is, it’s an online game rental service where you pay a monthly fee to get games sent to your home.
 Their main focus is making it convenient and affordable for gamers to try out different games on whatever console type they have.
-On GameFly, you can buy games and rent/buy movies as well.
+On GameFly, you can buy and rent video games and movies.

 My Experience Using GameFly

 After seeing what GameFly was all about, I decided to test it out.
 Thankfully, they have a 30-Day Free Trial for those who don’t want to commit to paying a monthly subscription right off the bat.
 Here is my experience utilizing GameFly and a general overview of how GameFly works.

 To start, I have an Xbox One and a Nintendo Switch and enjoy trying out the latest new releases.
 When on GameFly, I was amazed to see newer games like Battlefield V, Red Dead Redemption II, Monster Hunter: World, and Kingdom Hearts III.
 These games were all listed and available to rent for Xbox One console (these were new games at the time of writing this review).
 New 2021 games currently listed on Gamefly include Madden NFL 22, Call of Duty: Black Ops – Cold War, and Resident Evil Village.
 The platform also offers older games as well.